-INFORMATION SUMMARY March 13, 2024 Printing of Updated Landscape Plants Publication ANNUAL PLAN REFERENCE Conservation & Efficiency Excel as a leader in water conservation by assisting our members with strategizing their program implementation and coordinating awareness about ongoing and new conservation efforts that enhance water resource supply sustainability. - Sustain AMWUA's resource materials, including publications and websites that our members and the public utilize. - Expand promotion and visibility of AMWUA members' materials and programs and elevate overall messaging about our water conservation efforts.
+INFORMATION SUMMARY March 28, 2024 Printing of Updated Landscape Plants Publication ANNUAL PLAN REFERENCE Conservation & Efficiency Excel as a leader in water conservation by assisting our members with strategizing their program implementation and coordinating awareness about ongoing and new conservation efforts that enhance water resource supply sustainability. - Sustain AMWUA's resource materials, including publications and websites that our members and the public utilize. - Expand promotion and visibility of AMWUA members' materials and programs and elevate overall messaging about our water conservation efforts.
 Strategic Plan: Facilitate our Strength in Numbers, Educate - Excel as an Expert and Resource, Collaborate and Advocate for Solutions, Safeguard Water Supplies, Strengthen Groundwater Management, Prepare for Impacts of Drought & Shortage, Pursue Post-2025 Water Policy, Minimize Financial Impact, Interconnect Disciplines SUMMARY Landscape Plants for the Arizona Desert has been AMWUA's premier publication, with over two million copies in circulation.
 For over a year and a half, AMWUA has been working on updating this publication by expanding and updating the plants included, ensuring the information is consistent with our website, and utilizing new photographs.
 AMWUA staff and a technical advisory group from AMWUA cities have worked to ensure the information is accurate and up to date.
 The updated Landscape Plants for the Arizona Desert book is targeted to go to print in April.
 This provides AMWUA and its members an opportunity to tout our collective conservation efforts to elevate low-water-use landscaping and demonstrate how we continue advancing water conservation.
 To effectively promote this new publication, we want to ensure all our members have copies available for residents.
 However, this may be problematic since our members will most likely not have funds in their current or upcoming fiscal year conservation budget to purchase copies of this publication.
 To ensure the rollout of the updated Landscape Plants for the Arizona Desert is successful, AMWUA staff recommends that AMWUA print the first 150,000 copies and distribute them among its members according to the MAG population numbers used for AMWUA assessments.
 Members would still have the opportunity to pay for additional copies that they may want.
 AMWUA would fund printing the first 150,000 copies, including taxes and delivery cost, by utilizing monies from the reserve fund.
 With the AMWUA Board's approval, the reserve fund can be used for expenses that are not ongoing operational ones, as well as professional services that fall outside of the normal operations of AMWUA.
 A one-time printing does fall outside of the AMWUA's ongoing operational cost.
 Last year, the AMWUA Board approved utilizing no more than \$15,000 from the reserve fund to enlist the services of a consultant to improve the overall security of AMWUA's website.
 It is estimated that the printing, taxes, and delivery of 150,000 copies will be no more than \$165,000.
 After this expense, more than \$200,000 would remain in the reserve fund, which is an appropriate amount to maintain.
-RECOMMENDATION The AMWUA Management Board is requested to recommend to the AMWUA Board of Directors to use no more than \$165,000 from the reserve fund to print and deliver the first 150,000 copies of the updated Landscape Plants for the Arizona Desert publication.
+RECOMMENDATION At its March 13, 2024 meeting, the AMWUA Management Board recommended that the AMWUA Board of Directors approve using no more than \$165,000 from the reserve fund to print and deliver the first 150,000 copies of the updated Landscape Plants for the Arizona Desert publication.
+SUGGESTED MOTION I move that the AMWUA Board of Directors approve to use no more than \$165,000 from the reserve fund to print and deliver the first 150,000 copies of the updated Landscape Plants for the Arizona Desert publication.